Active Weather Alerts

 Rip Current Statement

-...HIGH RIP CURRENT RISK IN EFFECT FROM SATURDAY MORNING THROUGH SATURDAY EVENING... * WHAT...Dangerous rip currents expected. * WHERE...Kings (Brooklyn), Southwest Suffolk, Southeast Suffolk, Southern Queens and Southern Nassau Counties along the ocean beaches. * WHEN...From Saturday morning through Saturday evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
+...HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH FRIDAY EVENING... * WHAT...Dangerous rip currents. * WHERE...Kings (Brooklyn), Southwest Suffolk, Southeast Suffolk, Southern Queens and Southern Nassau Counties. * WHEN...Through Friday evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
 Anyone visiting the beaches should stay out of the surf.
-Rip currents can sweep even the best swimmers away from shore into deeper water.
+Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...Breaking surf of 4 to 7 ft through this evening, and 3 to 6 ft on Friday.
+Highest across eastern Long Island beaches.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 If you enter the surf zone, always have a flotation device with you and swim near a lifeguard.
 If caught in a rip current, relax and float, and do not swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and yell or wave for help. &&

 Local Radar